haydenw2005/Java-Marketplace/README.md

 - **Functionality:** Provides utility methods for writing purchase history and product information to CSV files.
 - **Testing:** JUnit tests cover methods related to writing purchase history and product information to CSV files.
 - **Relationships:** Used by the `Marketplace` class to export data to CSV.
+- **Importing CSV files:** When importing CSV files, make sure the file follows the correct format.
+A sample format is shown in stock.csv.